mlcommons/ck/README.md

 Acknowledgments
 ===============
-This project has been initially funded by EU FP7 609491 TETRACOM project, ARM and cTuning foundation.
+This project has been initially funded by EU FP7 609491 TETRACOM project.
 We would like to thank all volunteers for their valuable feedback and support.

 Full documentation and usage scenarios
 ======================================